mivp/VizNotes/3D-and-VR-Workshop.md

  - 3D Vis requires translation to 2D Image from particular viewpoint from an infinite number of possible views and is impossible to encapsulate in a single image.

 ![3D Projection](https://mivp.github.io/VizNotes/images/perspective.png)
+*Projecting a 3D scene to a 2D plane - image : wikipedia*

 Using modern graphics processing hardware we can create an illusion of a 3D world or view to examine and analyse a model.
 We have the video games industry to thank for the fast acceleration and widespread availability of these techniques which used to be only possible with extremely expensive specialist computing equipment.

 These high end graphics processors are much more widespread than they used to be, but for visualising large data sets, especially in VR you will still need better graphics capability than is available on the average laptop or mobile device, ie: a high end graphics workstation.
 However, high end graphics resources are now increasingly available on cloud platforms, such as AWS, NeCTAR and Google Colab (mostly due to demand from AI research).

+![Australia East coast geology](https://mivp.github.io/VizNotes/images/eastcoast.png)![Australia East coast geology](https://mivp.github.io/VizNotes/images/eastcoast-sideview.png)
 *Two views of geological layers beneath the east coast of Australia*
-![Australia East coast geology](https://mivp.github.io/VizNotes/images/eastcoast.png)![Australia East coast geology](https://mivp.github.io/VizNotes/images/eastcoast-sideview.png)

 Research publications have been slow to adopt 3D visualisation, it does not work with traditional publication methods.
 There is increasing demand for interactive 3D in publication and it is changing, eg: this article from 2014 https://peerj.com/articles/355/#3Dvisualisation includes an interactive WebGL model viewer, while still including multiple views in the 2D figures
 > NOTE: FigShare now supports 3D model data with an inline WebGL viewer

 ![Representing a 3D model in a 2D publication](https://dfzljdn9uc3pi.cloudfront.net/2014/355/1/fig-4-1x.jpg)
+*Representing a 3D model in a 2D publication - image: https://peerj.com/articles/355/*

 One way to classify visualisations is into "realistic" and "abstract" plots.
  - In 2D the most basic realistic plot is a photograph, but this also includes cartoon style drawings of real phenomena, eg: a map or a simplified line drawing highlighting some particular features.
 This attempts to convey data as if it was a scene one is looking at in the real world, but perhaps from an unusual viewpoint or with some data omitted or added.
 The map example distils real landscape features into a scaled down, top view version but is still representative of how the world looks from a birds eye view.
  - In 3D this type of plot attempts to construct a realistic 3D view and is the more common technique, with a clearer mapping between the artificial 3D world and a concept in the real world.